 What's included in Howdy's all-in pricing versus itemized EOR billing?

-Howdy includes salary, benefits, equipment, compliance, coaching, and office access in a single rate.
+Howdy's all-in rate includes salary, benefits, recruiting, coaching, equipment, compliance management, office access, and retention infrastructure.
+Of the total cost, 85% goes directly to the professional (60% to their bank account and 25% toward benefits and local costs), with the remaining 15% as Howdy's fee.
 Pure EOR platforms charge a base platform fee with salary and benefits billed separately, requiring clients to manage dozens of separate cost inputs per employee.

 How do physical offices impact remote team effectiveness?